7 situations

 Downtown Minneapolis

 See whatever is on the calendar.
+The black stars on the outside walls, the Mainroom or the small Entry next door, the Prince energy in the brick.
 The room is the show.

 5. Sunday brunch